Updated: Jan 17

 From about 12 April to 24 April 2021, my old animal cell digital painting went viral, sending my web stats rocketing.
 On about the 21st of July 2021, my web stats shot up again, like a second wave.
 And like the coronavirus, it's fed by misinformation.
 Appearing without attribution on a popular FB feed attracted lots of comments back in April.
 The caption was also wrong, which led to a few fake alert sites taking notice (Leadstories and Fake Investigation, and StopFake).
 Indeed, my own Instagram post was issued a caution.
-There are similar misunderstandings today, as reported by AFP (Agence France-Presse) and REUTERS and BOOM and FACTOGRAF and ANIMAL POLITICO.
+There are similar misunderstandings today, as reported by AFP (Agence France-Presse) and REUTERS and BOOM and FACTOGRAF and ANIMAL POLITICO and SNOPES.
 And here's a YouTube segment.

 In late July 2022, the image began trending again, mainly in Europe.
 By early August, it went worldwide.

 So an image going viral is mirroring, in the social media ecosystem, a real virus in nature, including the flawed commentary.

 The image was created twenty years ago for an educational poster for BioCam.
 It took six weeks of full-time work to create using Painter (Fractal Design's Painter as it was, now it's managed by Corel).
 Since then, it's appeared in lots of places, including Richard Dawkins's book, The Greatest Show on Earth (plates 12-13 c).
 It's available on prints and merchandise and for licensing (publication, academic use, etc.).
 If you want to print it out for your home or office you can buy the digital file here.
 If you want it for teaching, you can get the 700-pixel file here.

 It's also available from my London agents (please contact me for details if your media buy requires a major agency).